Duo Class 2

 Group size

-All third/fourth year students Jazz & Pop Vocals.
+All third year students Jazz & Pop Vocals.

 Number of course weeks